-The Linkou Lightning Building 林口閃電大樓 is an infamous ruin not far from the newly-opened Taoyuan Airport MRT line in Linkou 林口, recently named the fastest-growing district in Xinbei (New Taipei) 新北.
+The Linkou Lightning Building 林口閃電大樓 is an infamous ruin not far from the newly-opened Taoyuan Airport MRT line in Línkǒu 林口, recently named the fastest-growing district in New Taipei 新北.
 It is also known as the Linkou Strange House 林口怪怪屋 and occasionally appears in Taiwanese media alongside the Longtan Strange House and other examples of the genre.
 While I wish there were a good story to go along with these photos it sounds as if it is simply a failed construction project where nobody wants to cover the cost of demolition.

 Sourcing credible information about this project has been difficult.
 No formal name seems to exist and I’ve uncovered no government records.
 I am loathe to base a post on rumours and hearsay but in this case that’s about all I have.
 From the comments on this post it sounds like the building has been abandoned for at least a decade and maybe two.
 One respondent suggests it was damaged during an earthquake—but I have my doubts.
 Mundane explanations like mismanagement, zoning conflicts, embezzlement, and bankruptcy are more often the case with half-completed developments like this one.